 *A bit of learning: there should be no concern with transplanting a new elm or ash sapling for fear of disease.
 These catastrophes are mostly due to the mono-cultural planting of these species in our city spaces which leads to less resiliency to pests and disease.
 Climate change is also a factor which creates the right conditions for these situations to develop into such severe cases. *Greening the Gaps is hoping to alleviate the work load of urban forestry by helping to transplant in areas of most need, while they concentrate on tree and stump removal.

 Ferns (with fiddle heads to harvest when young) (shade friendly)

 Small-leaf Purple Lilac (4-5 feet high)

 Option 1: You garden for yourself!

 We are passionate about proactively designing grass free landscapes, fostering food secure families.
-A full food forest garden consultation is included in these prices, which offers a detailed map of where to plant the seeds, determined from a discussion of your dietary needs.
+A full food forest garden consultation is available , which offers a detailed map of where to plant the seeds, determined from a discussion of your dietary needs.

 Option 2: We garden for you!

 1st year we establish a foundation for the seedlings for year 2.
 Cost ranges from $1-2/sq ft based on amount of groundwork needed.